dotnet/roslyn/docs/features/async-streams.md

 **open issue**: Design async LINQ

-### Detailed design for async `foreach` statement
+### Detailed design for `await foreach` statement

-An async `foreach` is lowered just like a regular `foreach`, except that:
+An `await foreach` is lowered just like a regular `foreach`, except that:
 - `GetEnumerator()` is replaced with `await GetEnumeratorAsync()`
 - `MoveNext()` is replaced with `await MoveNextAsync()`
 - `Dispose()` is replaced with `await DisposeAsync()`

-Async foreach is disallowed on collections of type dynamic, as there is no async equivalent of the non-generic `IEnumerable` interface.
+Asynchronous foreach loops are disallowed on collections of type dynamic, as there is no asynchronous equivalent of the non-generic `IEnumerable` interface.

 ```C#
 E e = ((C)(x)).GetAsyncEnumerator();